The Brainy Bunch: Ratings

 The episode was watched live by 2.96 million viewers, and had a ratings share of 0.9/4, during its original broadcast.
+In terms of live viewership the episode was the third highest viewed of the season.

 Critical response

 Dennis Perkins of The A.V.
 Club rated the episode B, noting that it "rushes ahead of our expectations" and questions the moral system.
 Perkins criticises the "Aussie all-American restaurant gags" which "comes off just the wrong side of wacky" and forced.

 Alec Bojalad of Den of Geek described Trevor as a "worthy adversary".

 Darren Frainch of Entertainment Weekly gave the episode an A.

 Noel Murray of Vulture rated the episode five out of five stars, noting that "there’s nothing unusual or experimental" about the episode but it's still "very, very funny" and "a joy to watch from start to finish".